kubernetes-sigs/kueue/site/content/en/docs/reference/kueue-config.v1beta1.md

 </td>
 <td>
    <p>RequeuingTimestamp defines the timestamp used for requeuing a Workload
 that was evicted due to Pod readiness.
-Defaults to Eviction (back of queue).</p>
+Defaults to Eviction.</p>
 </td>
 </tr>
 </tbody>